(Tradução semi-automática)

 Layer 1

-Informal Learning Systematization and Activities’ Delivery System
+Informal Learning Activities’ Systematisation and Repository System

 Facilitate and motivate the setup of informal learning activities by caregivers in-line with the children’s formal development goals set by educators;